UX-UI-Design-Lab/DH110-22F-Demo/README.md

 ### Research
 I conducted Heuristic Evaluation of DHI Group and Marine Conservation Institute to understand the current ux issues of the website related the topic.
 See more about [heuristic evaluation](https://github.com/blerdwor/F22-DGT-HUM-110/blob/main/Assignment01.md).

+I also conducted Usability testing with [Marin Stewardship council](msc.org).
+The test was taken in my empty dorm room with Zoom, screen recording and recording the participant.
+In my first heuristic evaluation of the site, the two heuristics I rated most poorly were “Recognition Rather than Recall” and “Aesthetic and Minimalist Design.”
+My test therefore evaluated the ease of navigation and content very heavily.

 ### Design

 ### Evaluation

 ### Presentation